bobdavies2000/OpenCVB/README.md

     the camera updates to the screen, a long-running algorithm looks like a hung system.

-9. Cameras are always run at 1280x720 or 640x480.
+9. Cameras are run at 1280x720 or 640x480.
 Room for improvement: support a full camera interface with different resolutions and settings (a lot of work given the number of supported cameras.)

 10. The user interface is the main task.
 The camera task is independent of the user interface.
 The algorithm is run in its own task as well.